Ibrahim Sulemana (footballer, born 2003): Early life

-Hailing from Brong Ahafo in southwestern Ghana, Ibrahim Sulemana started football in his home town of Sunyani.
+Hailing from Bono in southwestern Ghana, Ibrahim Sulemana started football in his home town of Sunyani.
 It is also in this city that he was spotted by the Ghanaian player agent, Oliver Artur, who came to organize a day of detection in the region.
 Selected among several other players, he was invited to a test stay in Italy in the summer of 2019.
 Enough to catch the eye of Atalanta recruiters, who included him in their U17 group.
 Sulemana stayed there for two years, the time to participate in several national tournaments, before injuring his face following a bad blow received in a match.
 Not retained by Atalanta, he finally signed with Hellas Verona in the summer of 2021.
 The club covered his medical expenses, including his facial surgery, and also allowed him to start with the Primavera.
-He signed his first professional contract at Hellas on July 1, 2022.
+He signed his first professional contract at Hellas on 1 July 2022.

-Career
+Club career

-Sulemana started his career with Italian Serie A side Verona.
+Sulemana started his career with Serie A side Verona.
 On 9 October 2022, he debuted for Verona during a 2–1 loss to Salernitana.

+On 1 July 2023, Sulemana signed a four-year contract with Cagliari, On 21 January 2024, he netted his maiden Serie A goal in a 3–1 away defeat against Frosinone.

+He transferred north to Serie A club Atalanta BC on 17 July 2024.
+On 12 May 2025, he scored his first goal for Atalanta in a 2–1 victory over Roma, securing his club's third place in the league and qualification to the Champions League.

+International career

+Sulemana made his debut for the Ghana national team on 6 June 2024 in a World Cup qualifier against Mali at the Stade du 26 Mars.
+He substituted Salis Abdul Samed in the 88th minute, as Ghana scored in added time for a 2–1 victory.